-What we do Vhat we do How we measure success vel of Service) (Performance Measure) Our Targets (Level of Sci. vice) 2015/16 2016/17 Sewage treatment is managed without adversely affecting the quality of the receiving environment.
+What we do (Level of Service) How we measure success (Performance Measure) Our Targets (renomalice ricasare) 2015/16 2016/17 Sewage treatment is managed without adversely affecting the quality of the receiving environment.
 Number of complaints regarding receiving water quality as a result of effluent discharge as measured in Request for Service (RFS) system. ≤ 2 ≤ 2 ≤ 2 Sewage is managed without risk to public health.
 Number of sewage overflows into habitable buildings due to faults in the wastewater system (measured by RFS system). ≤1 ≤1 ≤1 A reliable removal and treatment service is provided.
 Number of sewage overflow events per year at any one wastewater scheme. ≤ 2 ≤ 2 ≤ 2 Resource Consent for TKWWTP is renewed and complied with Percentage compliance with renewed TKWWTP Resource Consent 100% See note below 100% 100%